kxdang/kiendang/data/blog/5-years-automation.md

 Five years in tech is strange.
 On one hand, it's a relatively short amount of time — especially when compared to seasoned veterans who've seen entire tech stacks rise and fall.
 On the other hand, five years feels like a lifetime when you consider how quickly this industry evolves.
 The pace of change is relentless.

 Being five years behind on a framework doesn’t just feel like you’ve missed a couple of updates; it can feel like you’re dragging along a decade’s worth of tech debt.
-Not only that, but it felt like I had just got into tech and I’m already reading that its about to automated, or so I’ve been told, its quite close.
+Not only that, but it felt like I had just got into tech and I’m already reading that its about to be automated, or so I’ve been told... its quite close.

 That being said, I have some internal thoughts and opinions of what I think might be the future of software developers.